Florida State vs. Syracuse NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Florida State and its opponents have scored at least 52 points -- this matchup's point total -- only twice this season.
+- Florida State and its opponents have scored at least 52 points just two times this season.

 - Syracuse and its opponents have combined to score more than 52 points in one game this season.

-- The combined points per game average of the two teams, 53.5, is 1.5 points above Saturday's over/under.
+- Saturday's total is 1.5 points lower than the two team's combined 53.5 points per game average.

-- The 49.6 combined points per game that these two squads have allowed this season are 2.4 fewer than the 52 total in this contest.
+- These two squads combine to allow 49.6 points per game, 2.4 fewer than this contest's over/under.

-- Seminoles games this season feature an average total of 59.1 points, a number 7.1 points higher than Saturday's over/under.
+- The average total in Seminoles games this season is 59.1, 7.1 points more than Saturday's over/under of 52.

-- The 52 total in this game is 1.5 points above the 50.5 average total in Orange games this season.
+- In 2021, games involving the Orange have averaged a total of 50.5 points, 1.5 fewer than this game's set over/under.

 Florida State Stats and Trends

-- This season, the Seminoles are winless ATS when entering a game as a favorite of 4.5 points or more.
+- The Seminoles have yet to cover the spread this season when favored by 4.5 points or more.

-- Florida State's games this year have eclipsed the over/under one time in four opportunities (25%).
+- Florida State's games this year have gone over the total in one out of four opportunities (25%).

-- When Florida State puts up more than 17.8 points, it is 1-1 against the spread and 0-2 overall.
+- When Florida State scores more than 17.8 points, it is 1-1 against the spread and 0-2 overall.

-- Florida State is 1-3 against the spread and 0-4 overall when the team churns out more than 261.3 yards.
+- In games that Florida State piles up more than 261.3 yards, the team is 1-3 against the spread and 0-4 overall.

-- This year, the Seminoles have turned the ball over 11 times, eight more than the Orange's takeaways (3).
+- The Seminoles have turned the ball over 11 times this season, eight more turnovers than the Orange have forced (3).

 - Find the latest spread and moneyline odds for Florida State at SISportsbook.